grame-cncm/faust/architecture/juce/README.md

 When using `-standalone` mode, it will create a standalone project, with a folder named with the dsp file name, containing a .jucer project with a FaustAudioApplication.cpp file to be used by JUCE.

 The resulting folder has to be moved on the "examples" folder of your JUCE installation, the .jucer file has to be opened, and projects for specific native platforms can be generated.
+Using the `-jucemodulesdir` allows to generate projects that can be used without moving them in JUCE installation.

 ## Options